 When I got to visit my family and mum had some pilaf for dinner, l thought that was the tastiest food in the whole wide world.

 Funny how you get to appreciate what real home-made food is and wonder why you were such a silly child to dislike or refuse it.
-My first attempt at making Romanian vegetable chicken liver rice pilaf was quite successful and I really like this dish now.

 If you’ve liked my CREAMY CHICKEN RISOTTO WITH PEAS or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.